Ismail-Mohammed-Atef/AutoLayering/README.md

-🔧 AutoCAD Layer Matcher Plugin
+# 🔧 AutoCAD Layer Matcher Plugin

+## Overview
-A custom AutoCAD plugin built with WPF and the AutoCAD .NET API to streamline the process of assigning selected graphical objects to specific layers—enhancing speed, accuracy, and consistency in CAD workflows.
+This is a custom AutoCAD plugin that streamlines the task of assigning selected graphical objects to a specified layer.
+Designed for CAD professionals, the plugin integrates a modern WPF interface with the AutoCAD .NET API to reduce manual effort and improve layer management efficiency in complex drawings.

-🎯 Purpose
-Managing layer standards in detailed or large-scale AutoCAD projects can be a repetitive and error-prone task.
-This plugin introduces a more efficient method by allowing users to:

-Select multiple objects in the AutoCAD drawing
+## Features

-Quickly match them to a specified layer using a custom interface
+- 🎯 **Layer Assignment Automation**: Quickly match selected objects to a chosen layer.

-💡 Features
-🖱️ Interactive UI: Built with WPF for a clean and responsive user experience

-⚙️ AutoCAD Integration: Uses the AutoCAD .NET API for seamless interaction with drawings
+- 🖥️ **Responsive WPF Interface**: Intuitive and user-friendly UI for smooth interaction.
+- 🔄 **Seamless AutoCAD Integration**: Works directly within the AutoCAD environment using its .NET API.

-🧱 MVVM Architecture: Ensures maintainability and clear separation of concerns
+- 🧱 **MVVM Architecture**: Clean separation of concerns for maintainability and scalability.

-🚀 Getting Started
-Requirements
-AutoCAD (compatible version)

-.NET Framework (target version used in the plugin)

-Visual Studio (for development or customization)

-Installation
-Clone or download the repository

-Open and build the solution in Visual Studio

-Launch AutoCAD and run NETLOAD

-Select the generated .dll file

-Run the custom command (e.g., MatchLayerTool) to activate the plugin

-🧪 How It Works
-Launch the plugin via the custom command

-Use the interface to choose a target layer

-Select the objects you want to reassign

-Click to apply the changes instantly

-📸 Demo (Optional)
-Add screenshots or a demo video here to showcase the UI and workflow.
+- ⚡ **Improved Productivity**: Saves time and reduces errors in layer standardization workflows.

-📦 Technologies Used
+## Technologies Used
-WPF (.NET)
+- **Frontend/UI**: Windows Presentation Foundation (WPF)

-AutoCAD .NET API
+- **Backend Integration**: AutoCAD .NET API

-MVVM Design Pattern
+- **Architecture**: MVVM Design Pattern
+- **Language**: C#

+## 🎥 Demo

+<video src="assets/demo.mp4" controls width="100%"></video>

+## License
+This project is licensed under the MIT License.

+## Contact
+For support or inquiries, feel free to reach out at:
+📧 **ismail.mohammed.atef@gmail.com**